 If you have issues there are logs located here to review:

 As long as your server/bridge/nodes are running you have a live bridge between the 2 modes.
 Users on either side will not have to do anything out of the ordinary.
 AllStar users coming over to DMR do not have DMR numbers so DMR users will see the club/personal number of the number you chose in the MMDVM config.

-If not don’t stress help is an email or remote session away.
-It’s probably something small and stupid that’s stopping it.
+If not, don’t stress help is an email or remote session away.
+It’s probably something small that’s stopping it.
 There are lots of ways to do this and none of it is documented that great but be persistent and ask questions it took me a good week on an off to get mine online and tons of trial and error.
 Maybe this guide will help you with the concepts and get you going faster than it took me.

 After being on and still on the Digital HotSpot craze, I started looking at the Analog options and that brought me to the Open Source AllStar system.

 I was actually a little surprised to see how much EchoLink and IRLP are still used for over 20 year old systems.
 AllStar plays very nice with EchoLink and to a degree IRLP.
 Most of the IRLP nodes I’ve looked at connects up with AllStar as well.

 Based on that site I invested in the equipment and just got it going about 2 days ago.
 The setup is harder than the other digital hotspots but most of that is because it’s command line Linux that you need to be familiar with or at least be able to follow from the guides.
 The guides over on HamVOIP are outstanding.